davorg/dmp/chapters/chapter01.md

 power of the Perl to make them even more effective.

-Later, our heroes are introduced to additional techniques for using the Perl — all of which prove useful as their journey continues.
+Later, our heroes are introduced to additional techniques for using the Perl—all of which prove useful as their journey continues.

 Chapter 1: Data, data munging, and Perl
 =======================================